The Development Process Executive Committee was established to review and direct changes in the Development Process Manual.

 - Four private sector members actively involved in land development either as developers, consultants or planners

-The Development Process Executive Committee normally meets the first Wednesday of every month.
-Meetings are held on the 8th floor of the Plaza del Sol building, from 3-5 pm.
-For information regarding Executive Committee agendas or minutes, contact Carmen Marrone at (505) 924-3814 or firstname.lastname@example.org.
+The Development Process Executive Committee normally meets the third Wednesday of every month from 3-5 p.m.
+Meetings are held in the Basement Hearing Room of the Plaza del Sol building.
+For information regarding Executive Committee agendas or minutes, contact Tony Loyd, 505-924-3934.

 Steps for Proposing an Amendment to the DPM